NSA Cyber Exercise

 Cybersecurity is more than safeguarding servers, switches, and chips; it's securing your identity and your cyber footprint; it's protecting your family and friends.
 It affects your school, your job, and your home.
-NSA proactively works to secure our future through mentoring, integrating, leading, and partnering in NSA Cyber Exercise (NCX).
+NSA proactively works to secure our future through mentoring, integrating, leading, and partnering in the NSA Cyber Exercise (NCX).

 Adversaries are more sophisticated.
 Threats are never-ending.
 NCX challenges future generations to stay ahead of cyber threats, keeping our Nation safe.